8Stringking/MemoryGame3/README.md

 Game User Story 6 | The user can clearly see how many clicks are in any given sequence? | Pass Game User Story 7 | The user can play with accuracy button engaged, which when a incorrect panel is clicked the game notifies the user and restarts from the beginning of the game? | Pass
-Game User Story 8 | Is the user notified if the user has Won the game? | Pass Game User Story 9 | I can give myfeedback/comments on what i think of the game? | Pass Booking Form | Does the form successfully submit data?
+Game User Story 8 | Is the user notified if the user has Won the game? | Pass Game | Does an alert box pop up to tell the user if the user has won/lost the game? | Pass Game User Story 9 | I can give myfeedback/comments on what i think of the game? | Pass Booking Form | Does the form successfully submit data?
 Does the calendar work when icon is clicked | Pass